Maximilian-Reuter/a32nx/docs/README.md

 - ❌ N1 thrust limit displayed and achieved may differ
 - ❌ Thrust limits are preliminary and not finished (they are currently lacking adaptation for Mach)
-- ❌ Thrust limits are not corrected for air-conditioning or anti-ice yet

 #### First implementation available

+- 🔸 Switched to different default input source for LNAV, transitions are now better
 - 🔸 Engines can now be started, realistic start-up procedure is in work
 - 🔸 first implementation of custom ATHR system is now available
 - 🔸 principle go-around mode has been added but not all conditions are respected yet